prtzl/stm32/docs/build-native.md

 * git
 * gnumake
+* Ninja (optional, but my preferred for larger projects)
 * cmake
 * gcc-arm-embedded (+ newlib and binutils if not included in the package)
 * clang-tools (optional)

-I would recommend gcc-10.3.y for latest C++20 features.
-Versions 9.x.y will still do C++20 but with a limited feature set.
-If you have newer, then go for it.
+I would recommend gcc-15.2.y for latest C++26 features.

 You can download arm-none-eabi toolchain from [website](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads).
 It is universal for most distros.
 If your distribution carries it, install it with that, but mind the version and compatibility.